Third jersey: National Hockey League

-In the National Hockey League, each team has its own distinctive sweater design (hockey tradition usually refers to jerseys as "sweaters," because hockey players actually wore sweaters on the ice until the 1960s).
+In the National Hockey League, each team has its own distinctive sweater design (ice hockey tradition usually refers to jerseys as "sweaters," because ice hockey players actually wore sweaters on the ice until the 1960s).
 Prior to 1995 (save a few isolated instances), each team only had two sweaters – one for home use, and one for the road.
 One sweater was dominantly white (or in a few instances, a light colour), and the other dominantly a dark colour.
 The home team has first choice of uniforms from the 1917–18 to the 1969–70 seasons (the white or yellow sweater was predominantly the road sweater with the dark sweater predominantly being the home sweater).
 In the 1970–1971 season, the NHL required teams to wear white (or yellow) sweaters at home and dark sweaters on the road; this rule remained in place until the end of the 2002–03 season.
 When the Third Sweater Program was introduced in the 1995–96 season, some teams wore the third sweater at home, which would have required an opponent to carry two sets of equipment and uniforms with them while on the road under most circumstances.
 This was alleviated starting in the 2003–04 season, when new rules mandated dark sweaters at home and white sweaters on the road, with yellow now being treated as a dark colour.

 The first NHL team to feature a three-sweater rotation was the Boston Bruins.
 From 1955 through 1967, the Bruins had a gold home sweater and a white road sweater, and for several of those seasons featured a black third sweater.
 The Pittsburgh Penguins would later introduce a gold third sweater in 1981, worn occasionally at home for two seasons for Sunday games and exclusively at home only in the 1983–84 season before retiring it.
 As part of the NHL's 75th anniversary in the 1991–92 season, for select games the Original Six teams wore throwback sweaters based on designs the teams wore at some point during the first 50 years of the league.
 The Chicago Blackhawks and Detroit Red Wings wore their throwbacks again for a game at Chicago Stadium in the 1993–94 season.